scroll-tech/scroll/roller/README.md

 This file wrapps mock app functions and is used in the [integration test](../tests/integration-test/).

-## `roller.go`
+## `prover.go`

-This file contains the logic of the `roller`, including starting it, registering with the coordinator, handling tasks from the coordinator, and running the proving loop.
-The `roller` interacts with `prover` and `stack` to perform its functions.
+This file contains the logic of the `prover`, including starting it, registering with the coordinator, handling tasks from the coordinator, and running the proving loop.
+The `prover` interacts with `prover` and `stack` to perform its functions.

 `NewRoller`: A constructor function for creating a new `Roller` instance.
 It initializes it with the provided configuration, loads or creates a private key, initializes the `Stack` and `Prover` instances, and sets up a client connection to the coordinator.